-The President is responsible to the Chancellor and serves as chief executive officer of the College.
-He plans, develops, and recommends College and District-wide policies in conjunction with senior administrative officers.
-He provides overall leadership and direction to College personnel through Strategic Planning, goal setting, and evaluation; provides direction for sound fiscal management; and is responsible for implementing, at the College level, District Rules and Regulations, the California Education Code, and collective bargaining policies and procedures for well-balanced, high-quality instructional and student services programs and services.
-He is responsible for developing and maintaining an effective program of community outreach and relations for the College and District, and he reports to the Chancellor on matters of policy and planning.
+At this time Cañada College has an Interim President who was appointed by the Governing Board in July 2005.
+The President is responsible to the Chancellor-Superintendent and serves as chief executive officer of the College.
+He plans, develops and recommends College and District wide policies in conjunction with senior administrative officers.
+He provides overall leadership and direction to College personnel through strategic planning, goal setting and evaluation; provides direction for sound fiscal management; is responsible for implementing, at the College level, District Rules and Regulations, California Education Code and collective bargaining policies and procedures and for well-balanced, high-quality instructional and student services programs and services appropriate to the community college.
+He is responsible for developing and maintaining an effective program of community outreach and relations for the College and District.
+He reports to the Chancellor-Superintendent on matters of policy and planning.

 The current President is valued as a trustworthy leader who honors intellectual achievement and is guided by student and community needs in decision making.
-The President makes time for Cañada employees, listens to and values their ideas, acknowledges their efforts, makes the best use of their talents, and supports professional development and high school outreach.
-He is actively involved in hiring processes and in the selection of personnel on campus.
+The President makes time for Cañada employees, listens to and values their ideas, acknowledges their efforts, makes the best use of their talents, supports professional development, and high school outreach that we now do.
+He is actively involved in the hiring processes and in the selection of personnel on campus.